 I'm interested in lots of things.

-Professionally, I'm a prolific contributor to CommCareHQ.
-For the past few years, I've been largely focused on US-based projects for COVID-19 response and behavioral health.
+Professionally, I work on software for video directly observed therapy, used to support tuberculosis treatment and similar regimens.
 Prior to that, I've worked in a variety of areas in Dimagi.
-One of the most directly impactful projects I've been involved with is mLabour, a mobile app for labor ward nurses to better manage patient care during delivery.
+I've been a prolific contributor to CommCareHQ.
+One earlier project that remains close to my heart is mLabour, a mobile app for labor ward nurses to better manage patient care during delivery.

 One of my technical specialties is the care and feeding of big old codebases.
 I've written about modernizing Javascript in such a codebase (part 1, part 2, part 3) and about designing and maintaining graphing capabilities in an Android application.
 I also sometimes write about software engineering on my own time.

 I've been primarily into django for the last decade or so.
-My longest-running personal project is a web app for curating a personal music collection, which I continue to develop and use on a daily basis.
+My most active personal project is a web app for curating a personal music collection, which I continue to develop and use on a daily basis.

 My highest-turnover personal project is tracking workouts, which had a Rails incarnation, then a D3 incarnation, and is now redone in React and a smidge of python.